 Psychology is a versatile discipline that uses scientific methods to study human behavior and mental processes.
 The Bachelor of Psychology (Hons) programme at KPJUC will provide students with key knowledge, training in analytical thinking and research and professional skills, with a strong focus in healthcare.
 Students will learn to use principles of psychology to observe, assess and analyse human behavior in various settings.
-These skills will be the key to open up opportunities to a broad range of careers
+These skills will be the key to open opportunities to a broad range of careers.

 Graduates will have broad opportunities to embark in their career development particularly in the psychology related field, whether it is private or government agencies, especially in: